arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 ### End-of-string Anchoring

+Ok, here is a proposed update that will satisfy my grammar prescriptivism for published materials (I try to be a descriptivist with language but punctuation is more of struggle).

 As a reminder, the symbol for end-of-string in a regular expression is `$`.
 We can use this symbol to look for specific patterns at the end of strings.
-For example, we could look for specific typos that tend to appear at the end of strings: periods that follow single or double quotation marks instead of being enclosed within the quotation.
+For example, we could look for specific typos that tend to appear at the end of strings: periods that follow something other than a letter or number.
 Here are some examples of acceptable grammar and typos:

 **Acceptable**

-* stated, "I want to withdraw from the study."
+* This is with respect to record 117.
-* not clear on pre-registration next steps.'
+* Participants were not clear on pre-registration next steps.

 **Typos**

-* reported she "did not receive the sample".
+* Reported she "did not receive the sample".
-* chi-square would not be robust'.
+* A chi-squared test would not be robust .

-The pattern we're looking for is "single or double quotation followed by a period and the end of the string," or `['"]\.$`.
-If you want to see this in action, you can [try it on Regex 101](https://regex101.com/r/9eMUve/1).
+The pattern we're looking for is "anything that is not a letter or digit, followed by a period," or `[^\w]\.$`.
+If you want to see this in action, you can [try it on Regex 101](https://regex101.com/r/4cZn0e/1).
 ### Combining It All

 Let's combine start-of-string, except-for, and end-of-string, to match strings in our text which: